nathancday/sesh/README.md

 library(tidyr)
 ```

-##### Pretend pick up
+### Picking up old code

-So now let's pretend we are picking up that year-old, dusty script.
+First thing we do if we are picking up that year-old, dusty script, is look at the packages we used.

 ``` r
 read_sesh("sesh_2017-10-01.csv")